dodgerbluetx/pdsnd_github/README.md

 ### Bikeshare Script

 ### Description
-This is a script to analyze bikeshare data
+This is a script to analyze bikeshare data.
+It is interactive and I wrote it myself!

 ### Files used
 chicago.csv